Challenges and Business Opportunities

 All Executives and employees have the responsibility to follow the human rights guidelines, adhere to the laws and respect for human dignity, rights and liberty, and treat all parties equally.

 • Carry out, promote, protect and encourage respect for fundamental Human Rights at all levels.
-The Company shall also ensure that no person receives any harassment in both sexual and non-sexual forms and unfair treatment or is subjected to discrimination against race, nationality, skin color, lineage, age, religion, gender, physical and mental abilities, social and economic status, culture, political opinion, marital status and any other characteristics.
+The Company shall also ensure that no person receives any harassment in both sexual and non-sexual forms and unfair treatment or is subjected to discrimination against race, nationality, skin color, lineage, age, religion, gender identity, physical and mental abilities, social and economic status, culture, political opinion, marital status and any other characteristics.

-• Executives and employees have duties and responsibilities to promote the rights in accordance with social and universal rules wherever GC Group conducts businesses.
+• Executives and employees have duties and responsibilities to promote the rights in accordance with social and universal rules wherever GC operates businesses.
 This is to ensure that such business conduct does not contribute to or refrain from committing any act which results in Human Rights violation.
 Accordingly, executives and employees should also give priority in business dealings with customers, suppliers, mergers and acquisitions who also have respect for Human Rights.

-• Abide with the gender equality GC promotes the achievement of the SDGs and the Convention on the Elimination of All Forms of Discrimination against Women.
+• Abide with the gender equality GC promotes the achievement of the SDGs and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 GC also highly values gender equality throughout the supply chain to ensure that there is zero human rights impact.
 GC also supports no discrimination against race, nationality, skin color, lineage, age, religion, gender, physical and mental abilities, social and economic status, culture, political opinion, marital status and any other characteristics.

 • Determine and maintain fair working conditions for all, as well as, being good examples for conducting business and for other related aspects in line with Human Rights, such as prevention of child labor.
 GC follows the universal standards concerning the principles of Human Rights, rights, liberty and equality.